HendrikW/simplora-coding-exercise-1/README.md

 ### Other

-* bonus task: if you get to it, change the setup so that the mechanize library code is no longer loaded in the rails application's process
+* bonus task: if you get to it, change the setup so that the mechanize library code is no longer loaded in the rails application process

 * please write a short sentence explaining why one would use a gem like mechanize instead of simply performing HTTP requests via NetHTTP or a similar HTTP library
 * please also write a sentence explaining why we execute the API call(s) from a separate process and not the web server's process.